ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Android-and-Java-Tracker.md

 e1.setRequestMethod(RequestMethod.Asynchronous);
 ```

-Here are all the posibile options that you can use:
+Here are all the possible options that you can use:

 |  **Option**    | **Description**               |
 |---------------:|:------------------------------|
 | `Synchronous`  | Sends events synchronously    |